-Those files define what environment variables should be set on the linux system at start up as well as what Carmen specific environment variables to use.
+Those files define what environment variables should be set on the linux system at start up as well as what Jeppesen specific environment variables to use.

-More information about the server environment configuration in CMS for SAS can be found in the chapter Special customization on page 23.
+More information about the server environment configuration in CMS for SAS can be found in the chapter Special customization on page 25.

-Carmen resources
+Jeppesen resources

-The Carmen resource system is mainly used by Studio to configure the behaviour of the system.
+The Jeppesen resource system is mainly used by Studio to configure the behaviour of the system.
 In CMS for SAS, the resources can be applied for different roles as well as for the different products.

-In the CARMUSR the Carmen resources are defined in the directories Resources/CarmResources and data/config/CarmResources.
+In the CARMUSR the Jeppesen resources are defined in the directories Resources/CarmResources and data/config/CarmResources.

-More information about the use of Carmen resources in CMS for SAS can be found in the chapter Special customization on page 23.
+More information about the use of Jeppesen resources in CMS for SAS can be found in the chapter Special customization on page 25.

-Carmen common configuration
+Jeppesen common configuration

-The Carmen common configuration is an XML-based system wide configuration.
+The Jeppesen common configuration is an XML-based system wide configuration.
 It can be used by all part of the system and the CARMUSR definition is an extension of an existing CARMSYS core definition.

 The configuration is mainly used for server applications, but is also the only way possible to configure the Alert Monitor.
 The majority of the existing configuration is used for server configuration, such as DIG, the scheduler, Sysmond and the SessionServer.